Moving to Missouri

 Facts about Public Schools

-Missouri’s public school system serves more than 916,000 students, prekindergarten through grade 12, in 520 school districts and 56 charter schools in 39 charter local education agencies.
+Missouri’s public school system serves more than 917,000 students, prekindergarten through grade 12, in 554 school districts and charter schools.
 Missouri school districts range from fewer than 20 to nearly 26,000 students.
 All but a few school districts are fully accredited by the State Board of Education.
 (K-12 Statistics)

-Use the Missouri School Directory to find a public school district in the community to where you are moving.
+Use the Missouri School Directory to find a public school district in your new community.
 Use the “School Districts Sorted by County” button to find all the school districts in a county or near a particular city.
-When you have narrowed your search, you must contact local school officials to verify that a particular address is in a specific school district.
+When you have narrowed your search, you must contact local school officials to verify your address is in that specific school district.

 Charter schools are independent public schools that operate without some of the restrictions of traditional public schools.
-Charter schools offer another public school choice for families moving to Kansas City or St. Louis.
+Charter schools offer another public school choice for families moving to the Kansas City and St. Louis areas.

 Selecting a School